-I had seen the project come up in 2010 (I mention it here in the article Back to Indonesia).
-And then, their website, which I stumbled on at the beginning of 2013, doing research on Bangka, piqued my curiosity ...
-So I made contact with them and I went to spend a few days at the Coral Eye .
-Very good pick!
+I had seen the project going up, in 2010 (I talk about it here, in the article Back to Indonesia).
+And then, their website, which I stumbled upon by chance, in early 2013, while researching Bangka, piqued my curiosity...
+So I contacted them and went to spend a few days at the Coral Eye.
+Very good choice!

-Imagined by young Italian marine biologists, Coral Eye welcomes students, researchers and scientists throughout the year.
-Recently, the place has also opened to tourists.
+Created by young Italian marine biologists, Coral Eye welcomes students, researchers and scientists throughout the year.
+Recently, the place has also been opened to tourists.

 But it does not look like any of the other resorts or dive centers in the area ...